joshuanianji/periodic-table/README.md

 To see this code in action, we first have to define how we actually get our Atoms.
 Pur `atomList` function in our [DataParser.elm](src/DataBase.DataParser.elm) file is only a list of the Atom type aliases, without any tags or anything, unlike dictionary - but maybe I'll make a dictionary as it also has a O(logn) time complexity for retrieving elements.
 Because of this, we have to search through the list linearly with my `retrieveAtom` fucntion (`String -> Maybe Atom`) that takes in the element name and outputs a maybe element.
 This is also defined in the [DataParser.elm](src/DataBase.DataParser.elm) file.

-Examples of this is seen in the [HardCodedMolecules.elm](src/DataBase.HardCodedMolecules.elm) file, or in the many comments in my [Molecule.elm](src/DataBase.Molecule.elm) file.
+Examples of this is seen in the many comments in my [Molecule.elm](src/DataBase.Molecule.elm) file.
 I'll still talk about it here though haha.

 ```elm
 {-| Ba(SO4)2 -}